Troubleshooting

 I can't see any action running

-Next, if you see failed action, check out the details:
+Next, if you see a failed action, check out the details:

-Some organization limit which actions can run, in that case in the repository settings you should enable it:
+Some organizations limit which actions can run, in that case, in the repository settings, you should enable it:

 Is the PR in Draft mode?